Cevennes National Park, Languedoc-Roussillon: tourism & sightseeing

 Visit Cevennes National Park (Languedoc-Roussillon, France)

-The Cévennes National Park (French: Parc National des Cévennes) is a French national park situated in southern France in the mountainous area of the Cévennes.
+The Cévennes National Park (French: Parc National des Cévennes) is a French national park in southern France and in the mountainous area of the Cévennes.

-The Park falls within three different regions of France: the Auvergne, Languedoc-Roussillon and Rhone-Alps regions, with the largest part in the departments of Lozere and Gard (Languedoc-Roussillon).
-It includes several mountains and high plateau including Mont Lozère, Mont Aigoual and the Causse Méjean.
+The Park falls within three different regions of France: the Auvergne, Languedoc-Roussillon and Rhone-Alpes regions, with the largest part in the departments of Lozere and Gard (both within Languedoc-Roussillon).
+The park includes several mountains and high plateau including Mont Lozère, Mont Aigoual and the Causse Méjean.

 The main centre for information if you are visiting the parc is at Florac and this should be your first destination if you are passing a few days in the Cevennes.